ibraheemdev/ibraheemca/content/posts/2020-09-11-why-learn-rust.md

 #### **No Nulls**

 Most languages have a concept of null.
 Any value can either be what you expect, or nothing at all.
 If you accidentally miss a null check, you code can blow up at runtime.
-Tony Hoare, the inventor of null references, calls it his his [Billion Dollar Mistake](https://www.youtube.com/watch?v=ybrQvs4x0Ps&ab_channel=JoseCan).
+Tony Hoare, the inventor of null references had [this to say](https://qconlondon.com/london-2009/qconlondon.com/london-2009/speaker/Tony+Hoare.html) about the concept:

+> I call it my billion-dollar mistake.
+It was the invention of the null reference in 1965.
+At that time, I was designing the first comprehensive type system for references in an object oriented language (ALGOL W).
+My goal was to ensure that all use of references should be absolutely safe, with checking performed automatically by the compiler.
+But I couldn't resist the temptation to put in a null reference, simply because it was so easy to implement.
+This has led to innumerable errors, vulnerabilities, and system crashes, which have probably caused a billion dollars of pain and damage in the last forty years

 Rust, unlike most other languages, does not have a concept of null.
 It does not exist!
 If `x = 1`, then x *is* an integer, and will *always* be an integer.

-Rust expresses optional values with an enum called `Option`:
+Rust expresses optional values with an type called `Option`:
 ```rust
 pub enum Option<T> {
     None,